warmrobot/gulp-require-tasks/README.md

-If you are using synchronous tasks, i.e. tasks which execute synchronously without returning streams, promises or accepting callbacks, you will have to use one of the workaround specified below:
+If you are using synchronous tasks, i.e. tasks which execute synchronously without returning streams, promises or accepting callbacks, you will have to use one of the workarounds specified below:

 1).
 The simplest method is to use `nativeTask` functionality, here's the example of the module with native task synchronous function: